-- Service The name of this resource.
+Service \ The name of this resource.
 Any type of characters can be entered to this field including uppercase letters and spaces.
-The name will be displayed in the overview table. - Sub-service of It is possible to add the new service under an existing one as sub-service.
-This will be displayed as Parent Service::Child Service. - Validity Set the validity of this resource.
+The name will be displayed in the overview table.

+Sub-service of It is possible to add the new service under an existing one as sub-service.
+This will be displayed as Parent Service::Child Service.

+Validity \ Set the validity of this resource.
 Each resource can be used in OTRS only, if this field is set to valid.
-Setting this field to invalid or invalid-temporarily will disable the use of the resource. - Comment Add additional information to this resource.
+Setting this field to invalid or invalid-temporarily will disable the use of the resource.

+Comment Add additional information to this resource.
 It is recommended to always fill this field as a description of the resource with a full sentence for better clarity, because the comment will be also displayed in the overview table.

-Note: A service can only be selectable in the ticket screens, if the service is assigned to the customer user of the ticket or it is set as default service for all customer users in the Customer Users Services screen.